 As our business plan focuses on value-add and making renovations to the property, we pay particular attention to the property management team and contractor.
 We want to ensure these teams have the ability to execute the business plan and have the appropriate experience for the project.
 Often times the contractor will not be selected until after closing, but it’s helpful to understand how the operator plans to approach filling these key roles.

-Step 4: Determine If You Trust Them & If They Respect You
+Determine If You Trust Them and If They Respect You

 The last area we look for is character and trustworthiness.
 I’m looking to understand who they are and what motivates them.
 What’s their long-term plan?
 Are they transparent?
 Are they prioritizing investor returns over their own profits?
 It’s important to listen to that gut feeling and ask more questions if something feels off.
 If I don’t generally like them as a person, I’m not going to do business with them no matter how accomplished they are or what team they’ve assembled.
 We do business with people we like and because these investments are generally held for 3-7 years, it’s important to like and trust the people you will be investing alongside.